The Input Format

 Math format

-The Herbie web shell takes input in a subset of the math.js syntax.
+The Herbie web shell takes input in standard math syntax.
+More specifically, it uses a subset of the math.js syntax.
 The web shell automatically checks for syntax errors, and provides a graphical user interface for specifying the input domain.
 The web shell converts the mathematical expression and input ranges into FPCore before sending it to Herbie.

 FPCore format